Free · No Account · No Personal Info · Official 2026 DoD & VA Data

 Traditional TSP: Contributions are pre-tax (reduce your taxable income now).
 Your entire balance is taxed when you withdraw in retirement.

-Combat zone triple tax advantage: If you contribute to Roth TSP from combat zone pay, you get a uniquely powerful benefit — combat pay is excluded from income tax, so you pay no tax going in, no tax on the growth, and no tax on the withdrawal.
-This is one of the best tax advantages available to any American investor.
+Combat zone triple tax advantage (Roth TSP only): If you contribute to Roth TSP from combat zone pay, you get a rare benefit — combat pay is already excluded from income tax, so you pay no tax going in, no tax on the growth, and no tax on the withdrawal.
+This is a significant tax advantage that applies specifically to Roth TSP in qualifying combat zones.

 2026 TSP Contribution Limits